EYBlockchain/starlight/doc/WRITEUP.md

 ```
 Which would translate to a PoKoSK in the circuit, again doing the same job as a PK in the commitment.
 In the example of a Nightfall-like zApp, the owner's PK would be added to the mapping key field, and would not be needed.

-However, there is one key (haha) problem with never having a PK in the commitment - transferring of ownership.
+However, there is one key problem with never having a PK in the commitment - transferring of ownership.
 With Nightfall, the mapping key would be changed to the receiver's address, so the PoKoSK in the circuit would change accordingly - great!
 What about other secrets?

 Let's say we have a secret state `a` which is represented by a commitment `h(aVarId, value, salt)`.
 The dev wants a user of the zApp to be able to transfer ownership (i.e. nullification rights) to an other user.
 That's fine - and a good use of the zApp - so we should allow it.
 With the 'no PK in the commitment' rule, ownership is transferred by messaging the new user the salt.
 This seems ok, because this is how Nightfall's token transfer happens, but the previous owner *still knows the preimage to the nullifer*, meaning they can nullify it at any time, including after transferring ownership.
 Even if they don't, they still know when the new owner nullifies the commitment.